alphagov/whitehall/STYLEGUIDE.md

 Favour named arguments in a hash over sequential arguments.
 [Connascence of naming is a weaker form of connascence than connascence of position][5].

 In general, use of anonymous functions should be avoided.
 Code made up of anonymous functions is more difficult to profile and debug.
-Anonymous functions don't report a name to profilers, stack traces and when calling arguments.callee.caller, etc.
+Anonymous functions don't report a name to profilers, stack traces and when calling `arguments.callee.caller`, etc.

 bad: